rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 [![](/images/flow0_99.png "Flow 0")]({{site.url}}/images/flow0_99.png)

-Now we need to import some dashboards, which is one of the things I really like about this project is that it has a nice collection ready for import.
+Now we need to import some dashboards.
+One of the things I really like about this project is that it has a nice collection ready for import.

 We will use one of the dashboard templates created originally in the [elastiflow repository](https://github.com/robcowart/elastiflow/tree/master/kibana).
-We will use an specific version matching to our elastiflow version, located in [our example repository](https://github.com/rcarrata/ocp4-netflow/blob/main/dashboards/elastiflow.kibana.7.0.x.json).
+We will use a specific version matching our ElastiFlow version, located in [our example repository](https://github.com/rcarrata/ocp4-netflow/blob/main/dashboards/elastiflow.kibana.7.0.x.json).

 Go to Management -> Saved Objects -> Import saved objects and upload the "elastiflow.kibana.7.0.x.json" file.